tmbdev-tutorials/dl-2023/000-cover.md

 We will focus on the unsupervised / self-supervised aspects of methods and papers we will be discussing, discussing other aspects of papers only as needed.

+# Rapid Radical Change

+- transformers, LLMs, and language supervision have radically changed the field over the last couple of years
+- much of it is heuristic, but works better

+# Other Issues

+- governance
+- alignment
+- ...

+Discuss?

+# Exercises

+- planning on exercises in coLab
+- small-ish project that can be done in 1-2h

 <!--
 # More Topics